What Is The TMJ?

 But what about the pain component?
 Of course, the manual therapy will help to decrease pain, but acupuncture can help decrease the pain even faster!
 Acupuncture stimulates the release of endorphins and other biological chemicals that help to alleviate pain.
 It has even been suggested that a major nerve bundle that is located around the TMJ, and can be responsible for some of the facial pain associated with TMJ disorder, can have it’s pain signals dampened by acupuncture.

 Dr. Jenn is our acupuncture expert and has had great success in alleviating jaw pain with the help of acupuncture.

-Chiropractic Treatment for TMJ
+Treatment in Oakville for TMJ

 The muscles that we use to chew and talk can be very hardworking muscles.
 There are 4 muscles move our jaw the most, and soft tissue therapy can help relieve a lot of tension in those muscles.
 Holding the muscle while the mouth opens and closes helps to stretch tight muscles and reduce pain.

 Did you know that headaches can also originate from the jaw?
 Releasing these muscles can help get rid of headaches, facial pain and jaw pain associated with a dysfunctional jaw.

 TMJ Exercises you can do at home

 If you’re experiencing jaw pain, book a visit with one of our Oakville acupuncturists and get started on relieving your pain now!

 There are a number of exercises that you can do to help speed along the recovery process.
 After being assessed by Dr. Jenn, try the following exercises to help ease your jaw pain!